VaclavDedik/jboss-seam/seam-gen/test/readme.txt

 -Dsun.lang.ClassLoader.allowArraySyntax=true

+Please be sure to use JDK 6 Update 4 or better (>= 1.6.0_04) if you are using JDK 6.
+The Update 4 release upgraded to JAXB 2.1 which removes a problem with earlier versions of Sun's JDK 6 which required overriding the JAXB libraries using the endorsed directory.

 To add tests to your project create a TestNG xml descriptor called *Test.xml (e.g. FooTest.xml) next to your test classes and run ant test.